 Scholarships & Funding Opportunities

-Scholarships that are awarded in spring quarter are typically distributed in fall, winter, and spring quarters in the following academic year.
+The bulk of scholarships are awarded in spring quarter, and distributed/paid in fall, winter, and spring quarters of the following academic year.
 Award amounts may vary from year to year and are subject to fund availability.
-All applicants will automatically be considered for any general department/college scholarships.

-The College of the Environment sometimes offers scholarships with special application procedures and due dates.
-These opportunities will be announced via email to College of the Environment students.
-(Note: Other university opportunities are listed below.)
+The College of the Environment offers some additional funding opportunities with unique application procedures and due dates.
+These will be announced via email to College of the Environment students, and outlined below.

 This annual scholarship was established in 2002 by Bess Fosse's grandson in her memory.
-Bess Fosse (1905.
-In the 1950s, she taught her grandchildren to appreciate nature, eat wholesome foods and conserve natural resources, "so there will be something for your grandchildren."
+In the 1950s, Bess Fosse taught her grandchildren to appreciate nature, eat wholesome foods and conserve natural resources, "so there will be something for your grandchildren."
 Her great-grandson graduated from Huxley in 2001.
 The purpose of this scholarship is to provide support for a full time undergraduate student who is a declared major in Environmental Studies Department in the College of the Environment at Western Washington University.

 This endowed scholarship was established in 1995 to recognize Al Swift’s 16 years of leadership on behalf of positive environmental policy in the U.S. House of Representatives.